qubeck78/tangyRiscVSOC/README.md

 - USB HID host controller ( https://github.com/nand2mario/usb_hid_host )
 - GW2AR internal SDRAM controller with dma

-No external components needed, unless You want to connect an USB keyboard.
+No external components needed, unless You want to connect an USB keyboard or external uart ( faster ).
 Works on plain Tang Nano 20K board.

 Most examples require additional files placed on a SD card.
 Format SD card ( FAT32 ) and copy the 'SD' directory of each example to the SD card root dir.

+Running software:

+When You start the core, bootloader takes control.
+It displays a welcome message and waits for code to be uploaded via UART.
+In order to do so, just execute 'make send' in software example directory.

+Note, that the makefile needs to be updated with a valid com port number.

+For uploading software, You can use Tang Nano 20K internal USB->UART converter embedded in programmer microcontroler, but I find it very slow.
+To speed up upload You will need to connect an external USB->UART converter to the following pins:

+FPGA pin 41 ( extUartTX ) to RXD pin of the converter

+FPGA pin 42 ( extUartRX ) to TXD pin of the converter

+Board GND to converter GND

+Please also check the generic definition at the top of "tangyRiscVSOCTop.vhd" file.

+useTangUART:  boolean := true;  - means that Tang Nano 20K internal uart will be used

+useTangUART:  boolean := false; - selects external uart for program upload ( needs converter )

 For USB HID host functionality:

 Connect:

 FPGA pin 27 to USB D+

 FPGA pin 28 to USB D-

 Board GND to USB GND

 Board 5V to USB 5V

 USB D+ and USB D- lines have to be pulled down to GND via 15K Resistors to ensure proper impedance matching.